ruby/ruby-builder/README.md

 # ruby-builder

-A repository building rubies to be used in GitHub Actions.
+A repository building released rubies to be used in GitHub Actions.

 The action to use the prebuilt rubies is [use-ruby-action](https://github.com/eregon/use-ruby-action).